LGBTQ rights in Nigeria: Other religious groups

-Religion holds profound importance in Nigeria, with Islam and Christianity being the predominant faiths, and a multitude of indigenous belief systems also contributing to the spiritual landscape.
+Religion holds profound influence in Nigeria, with Islam and Christianity being the predominant faiths, and a multitude of indigenous belief systems also contributing to the spiritual landscape.
 Religious practices and rituals are deeply embedded in various aspects of Nigerian society, and religious institutions often play crucial roles in education, healthcare, and social welfare.

 Religion exerts a profound influence on the experiences of the LGBTQ community in Nigeria.
 Nigerian interpretations of Islam and Christianity often adhere to traditional views on sexuality and gender roles.
 This has led to the stigmatization of and discrimination against the LGBTQ community.